compiler-research/CppInterOp/Emscripten-build-instructions.md

 ```

 We can move onto building the wasm version of CppInterOp.
 We will do this within a Conda environment.
 We can achieve this
-by execut (assumes you have micromamba installed and that your shell is initialised for the micromamba install)
+by executing (assumes you have micromamba installed and that your shell is initialised for the micromamba install)

 ```bash
 cd ../../CppInterOp/